vuejs/vue-eslint-parser/docs/implementing-custom-template-tokenizers.md

 ## Behaviour

 When the html parser encounters a `<template lang="...">` tag that matches a configured custom tokenizer, it will initialize a new instance of this tokenizer with the contents of the template tag.
 It will then call the `nextToken` method of this tokenizer until it returns `null`.
 After having consumed all intermediate tokens it will copy the low level tokens, comments and errors from the tokenizer instance.

+## Examples

+For a working example, see [vue-eslint-parser-template-tokenizer-pug](https://github.com/rashfael/vue-eslint-parser-template-tokenizer-pug/).